pyamsoft/pstate-frequency/README.md

 + The C++ compiling standard (defaults to C++11)
 + The directory to install to (defaults to /usr/local)
 + Install bash completion (defaults to Yes)
-+ Install zsh completion (defaults to Yes)
++ Install zsh completion (defaults to No)
 + Install systemd related unit files (defaults to Yes)
-+ Install udev rules for automatic frequency setting (defaults to Yes)
++ Install udev rules for automatic frequency setting (defaults to No)
 + Install this README as documentation (defaults to Yes)
 + Install a copy of the source code as documentation (defaults to Yes)